liferay/liferay-faces-bridge-api/bridge-spec/src/site/markdown/tck-tests.md

 `Map`(s), the value for this entry must be the value from the underlying request, if it exists, otherwise it must be the value in the `javax.portlet.faces.<portletName>.defaultRenderKitId` context attribute

-Test: Test uses Trinidad -- have portlet configure the Trinidad renderkit via the portlet.xml entry.
+Test: Have portlet configure the TestRenderKit via the portlet.xml entry.
 Run and action followed by a render.
 Ensure that in each request the parameter is present in each of the three items above and when a value is present that it has the correct/configured value.

 [<a name="6.136"></a>6.136-6.152] If executed during the `RENDER_PHASE` or `RESOURCE_PHASE` and the target was determined by its URL path (not portlet: syntax) and that target is a non-Faces `viewId`, construct and return a